Cottage Cheese Loaded Baked Potatoes

 Can You Cook Potatoes in the Microwave?

+Yes.
+The skin won’t be as crisp, but they’ll be ready in a fraction of the time.
+Pierce holes in the potatoes and rub them with olive oil, salt and pepper.
+Place the potatoes in a microwave safe dish and cook on full power for 5 minutes.
 Flip the potatoes over, and microwave another 5 minutes.
 Check the potatoes and if they aren’t tender, flip again and continue to cook for another 5 minutes or until they’re fork tender.

 Storage and Reheating

-The baked potatoes will keep for 3-4 days in an airtight container in the refrigerator and the cottage cheese veggies mixture will keep for 4-5 days.
+Storage – Store the baked potatoes and the cottage cheese topping in separate containers, this makes reheating easier.
+They will keep for 3-4 days in an airtight container in the refrigerator and the cottage cheese veggies mixture will keep for 4-5 days.

-You can also reheat baked potatoes in the oven.
-Preheat the oven to 350° F. and place the potatoes on a baking sheet or directly on the oven rack.
+For the oven, preheat to 350° F. and place the potatoes on a baking sheet or directly on the oven rack.
 Bake them for 15-20 minute or until they’re warmed through.
+Top the reheated potatoes with the cottage cheese topping.

 Loaded baked potato topped with cottage cheese, veggies, and bacon.